Constraints on Relic Magnetic Black Holes: Calculation Details for Binary Mergers

-Where we deonte $k_d\equiv \frac{3(1+z_{eq})}{4\pi \rho_{dm}}$.
-EMBH lose energy as they pass through a plasma by exciting eddy currents.
-This creates a friction between the EMBH and the plasma.
-The infall dynamics change when friction with the thermal bath becomes greater than the Hubble acceleration.
-In this scenario we consider the binary decoupled when the EMBH terminal infall velocity exceeds the Hubble velocity $v_H = \frac{H(z)x}{(1+z)}$.
-The terminal infall velocity is found by balancing the attractive force between the EMBHs, $\frac{2GM^2(1+z)^2}{x^2}$, with the frictional force exerted by the plasma on the black holes.
+The infall dynamics change when friction with the thermal bath becomes large compared to Hubble acceleration.
+In this scenario, the binary decouples when the EMBH terminal infall velocity exceeds the Hubble velocity $v_H = \frac{H(z)x}{(1+z)}$, where $H(z)$ is the Hubble expansion rate at a redshift $z$.
+The terminal infall velocity is found by balancing the attractive force between the EMBHs, $\frac{2GM^2(1+z)^2}{x^2}$, with the frictional force exerted by the plasma on them.
+The frictional force between a magnetic monopole and a plasma is described in Ref.\cite{1985ApJ...290...21M}.
+We adapt it here for an EMBH with mass $M$: